Deadshot-45/shri_constuction/README.md

 # Shri Construction Website

-A modern, responsive website for Shri Construction built with React and Tailwind CSS.
+A modern Real Estate website built using ReactJS and Tailwind CSS, showcasing company projects, contact information, and key property details with a responsive and user-friendly design.

 ## 🚀 Features